ozankasikci/ozankasikci/README.md

 ### Hi there 👋
 This is Ozan.
 A software engineer with a love for programming & computers, living in Amsterdam & working at Tiqets as a Lead DevOps engineer.

- I love all the programming languages and constantly learn new ones, my mission is to build useful things and help humanity take a step further!
+ I love all the programming languages and constantly learn new ones.
+My mission is to build useful things and help humanity take a step further!

 <details>
   <summary>More...</summary>